apache/lucene-solr/lucene/README.txt

   The contents of the Lucene website.

 docs/api/index.html
   The Javadoc Lucene API documentation.
-This includes the core library, the demo, as well as all of the contrib modules.
+This includes the core library, the test framework, and the demo, as well as all of the contrib modules.

-See BUILD.txt for building a source distribution